ivandelvaller/ivandelvaller/README.md

 - 👋 Hi, I’m @ivandelvaller a fullstack.
 - 👀 I’m interested in IT technologies.
-- 🌱 I’m currently learning everything about JavaScript and so on.
+- 🌱 I’m currently learning everything about JavaScript and coding some Rust. 🤟
 - 🔧 I’m working for Tendencys Innovations.
-Currently migrating a platform from PHP(MVC) to React.
+ReactJS 💙
 - 📫 How to reach me -> https://twitter.com/ivan_delvalle10

 <!---